 Crack the eggs into a large bowl.
 Using a fork or whisk, lightly beat until just blended.
 Stir in the cabbage, white parts of the scallions, chopped soba noodles, and okonomiyaki flour blend until combined.
 Season with pepper.

 Cook the okonomiyaki

 In a large frying pan over medium-high heat, warm 1½ teaspoons [1 TBL] oil until hot but not smoking.
 Working in 2 batches, pour in half [one-fourth] of the batter and spread in an even layer.
-Cook, flipping once with two spatulas if needed (see Chef’s Tip), until the pancake is lightly browned and cooked through, 1 to 2 minutes per side.
+Cook, flipping once (using two spatulas if needed; see Chef’s Tip), until the pancake is lightly browned and cooked through, 1 to 2 minutes per side.
 Transfer to a plate.
 Add more oil between batches if needed.

 Transfer the okonomiyaki pancakes to individual plates.
 Generously brush with the tonkatsu glaze and drizzle with as much mayo as you like.
 Garnish with the green parts of the scallions and crumble as many kale chips as you like over the top.
 Serve the remaining kale chips on the side.

 - Strip and tear the kale leaves.